 Check your examination centre one day before to avoid last moment rush

-Be sure about the examination centre in case there are 2 or more centres or schools with the same name
+Be sure about the examination centre in case there are two or more centres or schools with the same name

 Revise the major formulae and short notes

 Be calm and confident

-Strictly follow the guidelines related to dress code, stationary items, etc.
+Strictly follow the guidelines related to dress code, stationery items, etc.

 Carefully read the instructions given on question paper

 Fill all the information correctly

 Read the questions carefully and mark right, cross and circle as per the level of difficulty

 First solve all those questions for which you are confident, i.e., those marked right, then those marked with a circle and at last the crossed ones.

 Fill the answer if you have done ample questions

 First complete all those questions which are marked right, then go for circled ones, and at last crossed ones